Feeding your Guinea pig the right foods is critically important in maintaining a happy and healthy Guinea Pig.

 Unfortunately, surgery is often required to remove these stones as they are too large to be passed through the urinal tract.
 If in any doubt it is always best to seek advice from your local veterinary surgeon as to the best cause of action for your Guinea pig.

 UTI Urinary tract Infections in Guinea Pigs

 The main cause is too much calcium in their diet.
-A close second is by infections from their genitals being in contact with a dirty cage floor, which is a hotbed of bacteria.
+A close second is infections from their genitals being in contact with a dirty cage floor, which is a hotbed of bacteria.

-The telltale signs that your buddy has contracted a UTI is very much similar to that of the stones.
+The telltale signs that your buddy has contracted a UTI are very much similar to that of the stones.
 Painful urination (listen out for squeaks when peeing), blood in their urine, and more frequent urination are all good indicators that there may be a UTI.